krysopath/derive/readme.md

 cat <<EOF> ~/bin/ssh_give_pass.sh
 #!/bin/bash
 cat
-EOC
+EOF
 ```
-> a script like an echo server: `cat /dev/stdin > /dev/stdout`
+> magic script is implementing the API of /bin/cat, like an echo server: `cat </dev/stdin >/dev/stdout`

+> key derivation could happen in here, but would be less flexible then.

-add the shell function below to `.bashrc` e.g.
+After you add this shell function below to `.bashrc` e.g.
 ```
+cat <<EOF>> ~/.bashrc
 add_keyfile_to_agent() {
     if [ -n "$1" -a -r "$1" ]; then
         derive -b 32 \